feathersui/feathersui-starling/documentation/help/markdown/layout-data.md

 ---
 # `ILayoutDisplayObject` and `ILayoutData`

 Some layouts may allow developers to customize individual display objects by adding optional *layout data*.
-All Feathers components have a `layoutData` property that can be used to specify additional information about the component that the parent container's layout can use for measurement and positioning.
+All Feathers components have a [`layoutData`](../api-reference/feathers/layout/ILayoutDisplayObject.html#layoutData) property that can be used to specify additional information about the component that the parent container's layout can use for measurement and positioning.

-This document explains advanced layout features.
-It builds on the basics explained in [Introduction to Custom Feathers Layouts](custom-layouts.html).
+<aside class="info">This document explains advanced layout features.
+It builds on the basics explained in [Introduction to Custom Feathers Layouts](custom-layouts.html).</aside>

-This document is a work in progress, and some sections are currently incomplete.

 ## ILayoutDisplayObject

-Any display object that may implement the `ILayoutDisplayObject` interface to support more advanced layout features when added as children of Feathers containers.
-The base `FeathersControl` class implements this interface, so most custom components will automatically support the ability to specify layout data.
+Any display object that may implement the [`ILayoutDisplayObject`](../api-reference/feathers/layout/ILayoutDisplayObject.html) interface to support more advanced layout features when added as children of Feathers containers.
+The base [`FeathersControl`](../api-reference/feathers/core/FeathersControl.html) class implements this interface, so most custom components will automatically support the ability to specify layout data.

 The `ILayoutDisplayObject` interface defines two properties and an event.

-The `includeInLayout` property may be set to `false` to tell a layout to completely ignore a display object.
+The [`includeInLayout`](../api-reference/feathers/layout/ILayoutDisplayObject.html#includeInLayout) property may be set to `false` to tell a layout to completely ignore a display object.
 The object won't affect the measurement of the container and the layout won't position, resize, or otherwise transform the display object.
 This can be used to position a display object manually, but to keep it in the same container as other display objects that need to be in a layout.

-The `layoutData` property is used to set additional properties on the display object that are specific to the layout.
+The [`layoutData`](../api-reference/feathers/layout/ILayoutDisplayObject.html#layoutData) property is used to set additional properties on the display object that are specific to the layout.

-`FeathersEventType.LAYOUT_DATA_CHANGE` should be dispatched by the display object when a property of the `ILayoutData` object is changed.
+[`FeathersEventType.LAYOUT_DATA_CHANGE`](../api-reference/feathers/events/FeathersEventType.html#LAYOUT_DATA_CHANGE) should be dispatched by the display object when a property of the `ILayoutData` object is changed.
 This is to inform the container that the layout may be affected by this change to the layout data.
-The display object should listen for `Event.CHANGE` on the layout data to know when this event should be dispatched.
+The display object should listen for [`Event.CHANGE`](../api-reference/feathers/layout/ILayoutData.html#event:change) on the layout data to know when this event should be dispatched.

 ## ILayoutData

-The `ILayoutData` interface defines one required event and no properties or methods.
+The [`ILayoutData`](../api-reference/feathers/layout/ILayoutData.html) interface defines one required event and no properties or methods.
 Other properties will be specific to the layout.

-`Event.CHANGE` should be dispatched when the value any property of the layout data changes.
+[`Event.CHANGE`](../api-reference/feathers/layout/ILayoutData.html#event:change) should be dispatched when the value any property of the layout data changes.

 ## Example